Albrtito/ObsidianNotes/02 - Atomic/Objectives from March 23 to September 23.md

 ### 2.1.1 Plan the next day before going to bed.
 Enfasis on planing the next morning and objectives that will be checked out by waking up at that time.
 - [ ]
+**Recap: 2024-05-29** : This has not been met.
+And even those days that has.
+It doesn’t make that an impact.
+However there hasn’t been enough days to compare.
+In order for this to succeed I need to change a great part of journaling into the night time.
+Before going to bed.

 ## 2.2 Create a routine around sleep.
 ### 2.2.1 Do 30 min of daily sport/movement